Christopher is a partner in the litigation and arbitration team and is the Regional Division Leader for the US Dispute Resolution Division.

 He is an experienced litigator with a proven track record of navigating individuals and companies through high-stakes legal and business issues.
 Chris regularly handles complex litigation before federal and state trial courts, appellate courts, and arbitral bodies, as well as investigations involving the U.S. Department of Justice, the Securities and Exchange Commission, and other regulatory and prosecutorial agencies.

 Chris represents and advises numerous digital asset companies, including some of the biggest digital asset exchanges in the world.
+He is listed as a notable practitioner for crypto asset disputes in the 2023 Chambers FinTech USA Guide.
 He has represented companies and individuals in a variety of civil and commercial disputes, including securities class actions, contract disputes, and personal and business tort actions.
 He also served as in-house counsel at a non-profit company, where he earned major court victories, negotiated multi-million dollar technology contracts, navigated and prevented litigation in thorny employee and HR situations, and advised on press strategy.

 Chris represents entrepreneurs and individuals in the media and entertainment industries regarding personal and commercial disputes, and advises on the nuanced business issues faced by these individuals.
 He has represented company executives, boards, and individual board members facing or contemplating litigation and advised them regarding litigation risks of business decisions.
 He has also represented and advised law firms and lawyers facing professional liability lawsuits, fee disputes, sanctions hearings, and other matters.